scacela/oci-enterprise-workload-management/oci-cli/setup-instructions.md

 chmod 600 ~/.oci/config
 </pre>

 #### Step 5.
-See if you can query for and return your Object Storage namespace, which should be equivalent to the name of your tenancy.
-Note that your OCI user would need sufficient OCI IAM privileges to return this information.
+Query for and return your Object Storage namespace
+- Note that your OCI user would need sufficient OCI IAM privileges to return this information.
+- Your Object Storage namespace should be equivalent to the name of your tenancy.which should be equivalent to the name of your tenancy.
 <pre>
 oci os ns get
 </pre>